 In 2021, Hankins played a key role in two major deals for the organization, bringing in StormX as a jersey patch partner and finalizing a broadcast deal with ROOT SPORTS.
 StormX marked the first Cyptocurrency company to sign an NBA jersey patch deal and the organization’s first International Rights Partner.
 Meanwhile, the ROOT SPORTS carriage agreement brought Trail Blazers games to more fans than ever before across Oregon, Washington and Alaska.
 Hankins was also integral in hiring the team’s broadcast talent, with the Trail Blazers consistently finishing in the top five in the NBA in TV ratings overall.

 Before joining the Trail Blazers organization from Anschutz Entertainment Group (AEG), Hankins oversaw the digital efforts of AEG’s sports properties worldwide, including the LA Kings and LA Galaxy, most notably the Kings’ cutting-edge social media initiatives from 2010-13.
 Prior to joining AEG, he spent time with the Minnesota Wild and Miami Marlins.
-Hankins currently serves on the NBA Team Marketing Advisory Board and NBA2KL Business Council.
+Hankins currently serves as a Director on the Oregon Business Council, Sport Oregon’s Board of Directors and as board member of the Trail Blazers Foundation.
 He also serves on the board of All Hands Raised, a local nonprofit focused on racial equity in Multnomah County’s education system.
 A native of Lockport, Ill., Hankins is a 2002 graduate of Iowa State University, where he majored in Journalism & Mass Communications.
-He and his wife, Gloria, and their sons, Hudson (8) and Grady (6), reside in Northwest Portland.
+He and his wife, Gloria, and their sons, Hudson (10) and Grady (8), reside in Northwest Portland.